400TH ANNIVERSARY EXHIBITION

 This hugely successful exhibition has now closed.

 In 2023 the Company held an exhibition in the Guildhall Art Gallery to commemorate the grant of the first Royal Charter by James I in 1623.
 This brought together a wide range of objects important to the history of the Company and the use of gold and silver wire.
 Some of the objects were from the Company’s own collection, but many more were loaned by other institutions, including fellow Livery Companies.
+Following the official opening by our Patron, HRH the Duchess of Gloucester, on 28th September the doors opened to the public with over 9,000 visitors from across the world over the 13 week run.

 Image